Understanding Social Media Management Costs for Contractors

 The market in Los Angeles for specialized contractor social media management typically falls into these ranges:

-Service Component | Typical Monthly Cost |
+Service Component | Typical Monthly Cost | What's Included |

-Basic Management (Curation only) | $1,500 – $2,000 |
+Basic Management | $1,500 - $2,000 | Curation Only |

-Standard Package (1 site visit + management) | $2,000 – $3,000 |
+Standard Package | $2,000 - $3,000 | 1 Site Visit + Management |

-Premium Full-Service (Multiple visits + all platforms) | $3,500 – $5,000+ |
+Premium Full-Service | $3,500 - $5,000+ | Multiple Visits + All Platforms |

-One-Time Setup/Audit | $250 – $1,000 |
+One Time Setup/Audit | $250 - $1,000 |

 How to Get the Best Value for Your Investment